top of page

 about

-Wingecarribee Women Writers is part of a global movement that celebrates women’s voices and stories.
+Wingecarribee Women Writers is part of a global movement that celebrates women’s stories, voices and creativity.
+Our purpose is to empower women of the Wingecarribee & beyond, to ensure their stories and voices are heard in literature and the arts.

 Local volunteers design and manage our projects.